 When is the right time to carry out an ovulation test?

 Identifying the right time to carry out an ovulation test is crucial.
-The best advice is to start testing a few days before your due date. ovulation.
-For a woman with a regular 28-day cycle, it is recommended to start testing around day 10 after the start of her period.
-Using a calendar to track your cycle and make estimates can also help
+The best advice would be to start testing a few days before your expected ovulation date.
+For a woman with a regular 28-day cycle, it's recommended to start testing around day 10 after the start of her period.
+Using a calendar to track your cycle and make estimates can also help.

 Cycle day: Recording the first day of your last period as day 1 and testing 10 days later may increase your chances of detecting the LH peak.